Understanding the Impacts of Trauma

 More than Just Talk Therapy

-While it is important for Shivani to understand your complete history and for you to feel seen, heard, and understood in your story, talk-therapy alone is not effective in resolving trauma.
+While it is important for Shivani to understand your history and for you to feel seen, heard, and understood, talk-therapy alone is not effective in resolving trauma.
 Telling and re-telling the details of traumatic experiences is not required for healing and may even be counterproductive.
 This is why Shivani uses approaches that go beyond talk therapy and work with the body, brain, and nervous system to treat the underlying trauma at its root.